-Understanding all of the postpartum girdle benefits is important for new moms when deciding whether or not to use one in their postpartum recovery.
+Understanding the postpartum girdle benefits is important for new moms when deciding whether or not to use one in their postpartum recovery.

-A postpartum girdle is a postpartum garment that provides support for the abdominal wall, back, and hips.
+A postpartum girdle is a garment that supports the abdominal wall, back, and hips.
 It can help to re-shape your postpartum body to its normal size.
-Finally, a postpartum girdle is useful in supporting the pelvic floor muscles after childbirth.
+Finally, a postpartum girdle supports the pelvic floor muscles after childbirth.

 Jump Ahead To: